What is death in service benefit?

-As lump sum death in service benefits are written under a discretionary trust, the Trustees ultimately decide who receives the money and if they receive it.
+Lump sum death in service benefits are written under a discretionary trust.
+This means the Trustees ultimately decide who receives the money and if they receive it.
 Don’t let this worry you – in almost all cases, the benefits will be paid to your chosen beneficiaries.

 How long does it take to pay out death in service money?

-In a normal process, the chosen beneficiaries of the deceased should receive the lump sum death in service benefit around two weeks to a month after their loved one’s death.
-Having all the paperwork in order and submitting a Nomination of Beneficiary Form will help the process to move as efficiently as possible.
+The beneficiaries of the deceased should receive the lump sum death in service benefit around two weeks to a month after their loved one’s death.
+Having all the paperwork done and submitting a Nomination of Beneficiary Form will help the process to move as quickly as possible.

 If you have a Dependant’s Pension, the money will be paid to your chosen beneficiary based on the agreed timescale.
-With this in mind, check your policy or ask your HR department to provide further details about when the payments will be made.
+Check your policy or ask your HR department to give details on when the payments will be made.

 Differences between death in service and individually owned life insurance policies

-That said, because the plan or scheme does not belong to you as a member, you cannot use it for things like life insurance provision to cover mortgage liabilities.
-In addition, the sum or pension that is paid out will be determined by the company’s scheme, not a personal decision.
+That said, because the plan or scheme does not belong to you, you can't use it for things like life insurance provision to cover mortgage liabilities.
+Also, the sum or pension that's paid out will be set by the company’s scheme, not a personal decision.

-Individual life insurance gives you much more control, but comes at a cost before your death in the form of premiums.
-For a regular fee, you can determine how much money you want to be paid out upon your death, and you are free to choose the type of life insurance you buy.
+Individual life insurance gives you more control.
+But it comes at a cost before your death in the form of premiums.
+For a regular fee, you can choose how much money you want to be paid out on your death.
+Plus, you're free to choose the type of life insurance you buy.